Les Crane: Television

-Immediately after the November 1965 cancellation of ABC's Nightlife, Crane tried acting, but his career was brief.
+Soon after the November 1965 cancellation of ABC's Nightlife, Crane returned to the acting he had started with Burke's Law, but his career was brief.
 He appeared in the unsuccessful film An American Dream (1966), which was based on the Norman Mailer novel, and made a few guest-star appearances on network television shows, including a 1966 appearance on the western series The Virginian.

 Folksinger Phil Ochs mentioned Crane in the lyrics of his satirical 1966 song "Love Me, I'm a Liberal".

-Some sources say that Crane gave the rock group The Mamas and the Papas their name, but this is disputed in other sources, including John Phillips' 1986 memoir, which says he and Cass Elliot (both founding members of the group) came up with the name while they were watching a television news segment about the Hells Angels.
-In a radio interview, year unknown, that Elliot did after the 1968 disbanding of the group, she says the following: "We were watching this special on the Hell's Angels and one of the guys, Les Crane or somebody, asked them, uh, 'What do you call your women?'
+Some sources say erroneously that Crane gave the rock group The Mamas and the Papas their name.
+This is disputed in other sources, including John Phillips' 1986 memoir, which says he and Cass Elliot (both founding members of the group) came up with the name while they were watching a television broadcast about the Hells Angels.
+Possibly the telecast was one of the ABC's Nightlife segments that Crane filmed far away from his studio.
+He sometimes filmed interviews on location when guests were unsuitable for a network television studio.
+In a radio interview, year unknown, that Cass Elliot did after the 1968 disbanding of the group of four singers, she says the following: "We were watching this special on the Hell's Angels and one of the guys, Les Crane or somebody, asked them, uh, 'What do you call your women?'
 And this guy said, 'Well, some call 'em cheap but we call 'em mamas.'
 And it became a gag.
 You know, well, if the mamas would cook the dinner, the papas would go out and get the cat food.
 And it became the Mamas and the Papas."
+The last several episodes of ABC's Nightlife coincide with the time frame when Phillips, Elliot, their two fellow singers and Lou Adler had daily studio sessions in United Western Recorders in Los Angeles and needed a name for their group.
+Crane's interview with the Hell's Angels, if it happened as Elliot suggested, does not survive.